pip-services/pip-services-docs/content/en/toolkit/recipes/command_set/_index.md

 In order to do this, we divide the work into two sections: the first explains how to operate with commands and the second how to work with events in a CommandSet.

+### Pre-requisites

+In order to use the CommandSet component, we need to import it first.
+The following command shows how to do this:

+### Defining a CommandSet

+In order to create a CommandSet component, we need to either create an instance of this class:

+or define a subclass of it:

 ### Using a CommandSet with Commands

 In this section, we will learn how to add commands to a command set, and how to retrieve these commands and execute them

-#### Defining a CommandSet

-In order to create a CommandSet component, we need to either create an instance of this class:

-or define a subclass of it:

 #### Adding a command